OCU activists forbid a UOC parishioner to go to prom in Bukovyna

 According to the believers, false information is spread about the teachers and children, prayers of the OCU are performed at the lessons, prayers of the OCU choir are learnt at school despite the fact that the Church in Ukraine is separated from the state and education.

-As the UOJ reported, earlier supporters of the OCU, led by their “priest” Nazariy Gagaliuk, demanded unhindered access to the UOC temple in Zadubrovka, and afterwards declared “war” to the believers.
-On April 17, 2019, representatives of the OCU came to the administration of the Chernovtsy-Bukovina Eparchy of the UOC, demanding that they transfer churchly movable and immovable property in the village of Zadubrovka, Zastavna district, Chernovtsy region, or else establish alternate worship in the church in honor of Archangel Michael.
+As the UOJ reported, earlier supporters of the OCU, led by their “priest” Nazariy Gagaliuk, demanded unhindered access to the UOC temple in Zadubrivka, and afterwards declared “war” to the believers.
+On April 17, 2019, representatives of the OCU came to the administration of the Chernivtsi-Bukovyna Eparchy of the UOC, demanding that they transfer churchly movable and immovable property in the village of Zadubrivka, Zastavna district, Chernivtsi region, or else establish alternate worship in the church in honor of Archangel Michael.
 Having failed to receive what they wanted, activists began to threaten "war" and "drastic force actions" aimed at seizing the church premises.